-In defense of Rangers’ GM Jon Daniels, who is GMing for his job
+‘Going for it’ finally catches up with Rangers GM Jon Daniels

 (FYI: Rangers’ GM/president of baseball operations Jon Daniels is signed through 2018).

-The Texas Rangers are an expensive pile o’ stink and spiraling towards their second garbage finish since GM Jon Daniels had his fun governor removed.
+The Texas Rangers are an expensive pile o’ stink and spiraling toward their second garbage finish since GM Jon Daniels had his fun governor removed.

 The Rangers are in their fourth season since Nolan Ryan was kicked out of an office that offered a view of statue of himself.
 The Express was JD’s Fun Gov. He was also complicit in some of the decisions that didn’t work, too.

 2014: 67-95, last place in AL West.
-The Ballpark turned into Arlington Memorial Hospital with more injured players than hospital beds; manager Ron Washington quit late in the year on a team team that was bad from Day 1.
+The Ballpark turned into Arlington Memorial Hospital with more injured players than hospital beds; manager Ron Washington quit late in the year on a team that was bad from Day One.

 2015: 88-74, 1st place in AL West.
-Under first-year manager Jeff Banister, the Rangers rallied in the final two months of the season to steal the division away from the Houston Astros.
+Under first-year manager Jeff Banister, the Rangers rallied in the final two months of the season to steal the division from the Houston Astros.
 The Rangers led the Blue Jays 2-0 in the ALDS but a Game 5 collapse in the final innings prevented a trip to the ALCS.

 2016: 95-67, 1st place in AL West.
 The team set a record for most one-run wins in season and posted the best record in the American League.
-They followed that up by being swept in the first round against the Blue Jays.
+They followed that by being swept in the first round against the Blue Jays.

 2017: 50-55, 4th place in AL West.
-The team has struggled to be .500 and recently traded pitcher Yu Darvish, reliever Jeremy Jeffress and catcher Jonathan Lucroy to three teams for a total of five prospects.
+The team has struggled to be .500 and just traded pitcher Yu Darvish, reliever Jeremy Jeffress and catcher Jonathan Lucroy to three teams for a total of five prospects.

 JD has earned his way back into DFW’s Shark Pit, and replaced Mark Cuban and Jerry Jones on the Throne of Stupid.